Dynamics on the SU(2,1)-character variety of the one-holed torus: Background

 \begin{Remark} It would be interesting to explore whether $\X(F_2,\SU(2,1))$ is a topological manifold, since $\X(F_2,\SU(3))$ is a topological manifold and $\X(F_2,\SU(2,1))$ is homotopic to a manifold.
 It would also be interesting to explore the topology $($up to homotopy$)$ of the level sets $\X_c$ for various values of $c\in \C$. \end{Remark}

 In our situation, $\mathrm{Out}(F_2)\cong \mathrm{GL}(2,\mathbb{Z})$ which is isomorphic to the mapping class group of the 1-holed torus.
 This group acts on $\X$ and the subgroup of mapping classes that fix the boundary of $S_{1,1}$ acts on $\X_c$.
-We will now proceed to show there exists an open domain of discontinuity $\X_{BQ}$ for the action of $\mathrm{Out}(F_2)$ on $\X$ which strictly contains the set of discrete, faithful, convex-cocompact characters (more generally the primitive stable representations).
+We will now proceed to show there exists an open domain of discontinuity $\X_{BQ}$ for the action of $\mathrm{Out}(F_2)$ on $\X$ which strictly contains the set of discrete, faithful, convex cocompact representations (more generally the primitive stable representations).